A counterexample to the $\phi$-dimension conjecture: Computations for the Counterexample

 We remark that we could have chosen to define these `$Z$-type' complexes to be truncated at any degree rather than just at degrees of the form $3 + 3k$.
-The only reason we chose not to is for notational convenience in the statement of Lemma \ref{lem:bigSyzygy} below.
+Truncation at degrees $3+3k$ is for notational convenience in the statement of Lemma \ref{lem:bigSyzygy} below.

 We claim the following about these chain complexes: